Europex moves to new headquarters

 Europex Secretariat gets own offices

-The Europex Secretariat in Brussels has been stablished, with permanent personnel.
+The Europex Secretariat in Brussels is stablished, with permanent staff

 Jean-François Conil-Lacoste elected as new Europex Chairman

 In September, Jean-François Conil-Lacoste, CEO of Powernext, elected Chairman.
 He held this position until end 2011.

 Working Group (WG) on Power Markets, WG on Gas Markets, WG on Transparency and Integrity of Spot and Derivatives Markets, and WG on Environmental Markets are established to better respond to the energy exchanges’ challenges in different areas.

 Europex support PCR project